 Anything moving has the potential to be a time-lapse.
-There are beautiful examples of cities, landscapes and even germinating seeds.
+There are beautiful examples of cities, landscapes, and even germinating seeds.

-A building project taking place over many years will require one number.
+A building project taking place over many years will need one number.
 A shot of cars on a highway at night will be very different.

-Trial-and-error plays a big part here, but this article gives a great idea to help you get started and very close to the perfect interval exposures.
+Trial-and-error plays a big part here.
+But this article gives a great idea to help you get started and very close to the perfect interval exposures.

 A time-lapse is taking many photographs of the same scene and creating a video from all the captures.

 It is possible to make a time-lapse out of long exposures.
 The benefit here is it can help create a more fluid project.

 Here, the article goes through why long exposures are great to use in your time-lapses.
 It also gives you stunning examples of the possible effects.

 Some of these are very obvious; don’t shoot in JPEG being the most important.

-They are still images that have movement within them.
-But they aren’t really still images or videos.
+They are still images that have moved within them.
+But they aren’t still images or videos.

 A great example would be a flamboyant dinner party in full swing, but the only thing moving is wine pouring into a glass.

-Cinemagraphs, like time lapses, are very easy to get wrong, and they can often be overdone or retouched too much.
+Cinemagraphs, like time lapses, are very easy to get wrong.
+And they can often be overdone or retouched too much.
 Try to be subtle and low-key, and use your creativity.